 Getting your lawn ready for spring isn’t just about looks; it’s about setting the stage for a healthy, robust growing season.
 A little effort now saves a lot of headaches later.

-After a long winter, your lawn might look like a bit of a mess.
-You’ve got fallen branches, piles of leaves, and maybe even some old decorations that didn’t quite make it into storage.
-While it’s tempting to just leave it all there and wait for spring to work its magic, that debris can actually be a problem.
-It’s not just about looks; it’s about keeping your yard healthy and free from unwanted guests.
+After a long winter, your lawn might look like a bit of a mess — fallen branches, piles of leaves, and maybe even some old decorations that didn’t quite make it into storage.
+While it’s tempting to just leave it all there and wait for spring to work its magic, that debris can actually be a problem for more than just looks.

-Think about it: a thick layer of wet leaves or a pile of fallen branches offers a perfect little hideaway for all sorts of critters.
-Rodents like mice and voles can burrow into leaf piles, finding warmth and shelter.
-Insects, too, love these damp, protected spots.
-They can lay eggs, overwinter, and generally set up shop, ready to emerge when the weather warms up.
+A thick layer of wet leaves or a pile of fallen branches offers a perfect little hideaway for all sorts of critters.
+Rodents like mice and voles can burrow into leaf piles, finding warmth and shelter, while insects love these damp, protected spots to lay eggs and overwinter.
 Removing debris eliminates hiding places for rodents and insects, protecting your lawn investment and preventing costly damage later in the season.

-Some of the pests that hang out in lawn debris aren’t just annoying; they can also carry diseases.
+Some of the pests that hang out in lawn debris aren’t just annoying — they can also carry diseases.
 Ticks, for example, can be found in leaf litter, and mosquitoes often breed in standing water that collects in debris.
-By cleaning up, you’re not only removing potential hiding spots but also reducing the places where these disease-carrying pests can reproduce.
-It’s a simple way to make your yard a less hospitable place for them.
+By cleaning up, you’re removing potential hiding spots and reducing the places where these disease-carrying pests can reproduce.

 Protecting Soil Health From Contaminants

-Beyond just pests, debris can also affect your soil.
+Beyond pests, debris can also affect your soil.
 Decaying organic matter, especially if it’s been sitting there all winter, can sometimes harbor fungi or bacteria that aren’t great for your grass.
-Plus, if you had any decorations or items that weren’t exactly eco-friendly, they can break down and leach things into the soil.
 A good spring clean-up allows you to get rid of these potential contaminants and start with a cleaner slate for your soil.

 Here’s a quick rundown of what to look out for: